 Here are 2 examples of what I mean.

-1. If you're a parent, you are a Full-Time Journalist for your children.
+If you're a parent, you are a Full-Time Journalist for your children.
 You help them understand things, by describing what's going on in the Real World.
 Experiences that they've never directly had - you fill in those blanks, and your words can become TRUTH for them.
 A parent who does this job poorly can leave the child stunted, confused, and the child will interact poorly with the real world, as they see and experience things through the wrong-headed lens provided by the parent.
 Good journalists and good parents do the difficult work of examining their own biases & limitations, to better discern reality so they don't misinform and ruin their audience.
+Makes sense, right?

-2. One of my favorite people is a fellow Stony Brook University alumnus named Curt Hylton.
+One of my favorite people is a fellow Stony Brook University alumnus named Curt Hylton.
 My friend Curt lives with his lovely wife, Christina, in New York.
 He's a former football athlete who suffered a massive stroke many years ago, which partially paralyzed his left arm.
 On top of his personal struggles with recovery, Curt has chosen to be a Journalist on the issue of stroke.
 Curt reports on his Facebook and his Twitter with informative stories and observations.
-Followers get a daily dose of News about stroke warning signs, the recovery process, medical breakthroughs, and loads of inspiration about overcoming obstacles.
+Followers get a daily dose of News about the stroke recovery process, warning signs, medical breakthroughs, and loads of inspiration about overcoming obstacles.
 Through his #Curtscalls, I've learned a great deal about the condition of stroke - giving me insight on the human condition that I otherwise wouldn't have.
 I'm so grateful for Curt's Journalism.

 Notice how many times a day YOU serve as a Journalist, in one way or another, for different groups of people in your life.
 Also, notice the people from whom you learn and gain insight about the world, beyond your direct experience.
 Let us be intentional by refining our perceptions, improving our definitions and raising our discernment this year, as Journalists for each other.

-Honesty & Empathy Let's Keep In Touch!
+Let's Keep In Touch!

 YOUTUBE: